heliossun/ELIP/rebuttal.md

 |     BLIP-ft        | **64.1** | **86.4**     | **91.9** | **74.2** | **92.4** | **96.1** | **81.7** | **95.2**   | **97.6** |
 |     ELIP           | 58.2     | 82.5         | 89.5     | 73.0     | 91.7     | 95.9     |   77.8       |    93.9        |    97.0      |

-After testing on different type of text-OOD cases, we found ELIP doesn't perform as good as facing the image-OOD cases, this follows the same trend in our own OOD settings (Table 1 main draft).
-We want to further explain this issue in three perspectives.
+After testing on different type of text-OOD cases, we found ELIP doesn't perform as good as facing the image-OOD cases, but this follows the same trend in our own OOD settings (Table 1 main draft).
+We want to reemphasize this issue in two perspectives.
 1) BLIP and ALBEF use cross-modal attention to align image and text during training.
 2) BLIP and ALBEF have a two-stage evalution process, the image and text features were generated based on each other.
-ELIP is a two-stream structure witout cross-modal attention, and each modal has an independent encoder.
+Contrastively, ELIP is a retrieval-focus two-stream structure witout cross-modal attention, each modal has an independent encoder, which allows much faster inference time in retrieval task than BLIP/ ALBEF.

 Thanks to reviewer 5LZY, we can further our evluation using MMI benchmark.
 For OOD retrieval, we average over 5 Image-OOD (gaussian noise, random rotate, zoom-blur, snow, JPEG), 4 Text-OOD (natural noise, keyboard, SR, Formal) and 3 cross-OOD settings (mentioned in main draft).